National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/ch-lifecycle.md

-Data Lifecycle - From Patients to N3C Researchers
+Data Lifecycle - From Patients to N3C Researchers {#lifecycle}
 ==========================

 This chapter is being drafted in Google Docs at